 2. Don’t Tighten your Laces

-So what’s the best way to dealt with it is don’t tighten the shoes so tight.
-This is something that you can try it on your own.
+So what’s the best way to deal with it is don’t tighten the shoes so tight.
+This is something that you can try on your own.
 It’s completely free to do.
-You don’t have to buy anything at all but experiment with how tight or how lose you tie the laces on your shoes.
+You don’t have to buy anything at all but experiment with how tight or how loose you tie the laces on your shoes.
 If you leave them a little bit looser, the end result might be a little bit better comfort.

 3. Choose your Insole Responsibly